-- EVENT MARKERS: ENABLED (event markers will be processed and events will be logged) or DISABLED (event markers will not be processed). - 2.
-Empty line. - SLOPE: Shows the slow of the leading edge of an event marker signal.
+- 1. EVENT MARKERS: ENABLED (event markers will be processed and events will be logged) or DISABLED (event markers will not be processed). - 2.
+Empty line. - 3.
+SLOPE: Shows the slow of the leading edge of an event marker signal.
 POSITIVE means the leading edge has rising voltage; NEGATIVE means it has falling voltage. - 4.
 EVENT BEEP: Shows whether the instrument will beep when an event marker arrives.
 Possible values are ALWAYS (always beep), SURVEY ONLY (beep only when logging data), and DISABLED (never beep).
 The event beep is useful for testing a setup intended to generate event markers, and for confirmation that events are being recorded.

 To use.
 Press the softkeys to select the desired parameter settings.
-Press ENTER or CLEAR to return to the Control menu.
+Press (ENTER) or (CLEAR) to return to the Control menu.

 About the event marker signal.
-The event marker input's electrical characteristics are described in "Event Mark Input" on page 236.
+The event marker input's electrical characteristics are described in the Event Mark Input section in Appendix A.